Page Reviewed / Updated - March 15, 2020

 In assets, single applicants are limited to "countable resources" of $2,000.
 One’s primary vehicle (used for transportation) and various other personal effects are "exempt assets," and not "countable resources."
 One's home, given the waiver participant has a spouse living in it, is also considered exempt.
 However, one exception remains for single applicants; individuals can sign a sworn statement that they have intent to return home after a short-term stay in an assisted living facility.

-As with income, there are spousal protections in place for married couples with just one spouse applying for Medicaid waiver services.
-While all assets of married couples are considered jointly owned, the non-applicant spouse is able to retain up to $126,420 in joint assets.
+As with income, there is a spousal asset protection in place for married couples with just one spouse applying for Medicaid waiver services.
+While all assets of married couples are considered jointly owned, the non-applicant spouse is able to retain up to $128,640 in joint assets.
 This is referred to as the Community Spouse Resource Allowance.
 The applicant spouse is still able to keep up to $2,000 in assets.

 If a Medicaid applicant is "over income" or "over assets," it is possible he or she can still qualify by working with a Medicaid advising professional.
 One can use techniques to "spend down" one's assets to qualify sooner and to allocate income over the limit to a special qualified income trust.
 Interested individuals can determine if they are Medicaid eligible and if working with a Medicaid planner is right for them by clicking here.